mohancse1707/springboot-microservice-application/README.md

 * Reusable services for other platforms
 * Separate data store for each microservice
 * Unit and Integration testing
-* Authentication enabled only for product review write operations.

 ### Application architecture